 <SignTaskData> [One or More]

 Input and output data associated with a sign task.
 A request MAY contain several instances of this element.
-When multiple instances of this element is present in the request, this means that the signature service is requested to generate multiple signatures (one for each <SignTaskData> element) using the same signing key and signature certificate.
+When multiple instances of this element are present in the request, this means that the Signing Service is requested to generate multiple signatures (one for each <SignTaskData> element) using the same signing key and signature certificate.
 This allows batch signing of several different documents in the same signing instance or creation of multiple signatures on the same document such as signing XML content of a PDF document with an XML signature, while signing the rest of the document with a PDF signature.

 The following schema fragment defines the <SignTasks> element and its SignTasksType complex type:

-<xs:element name="SignTasks" type="eid2:SignTasksType"/>
+<xs:element name="SignTasks" type="csig:SignTasksType"/>

 <xs:complexType name="SignTasksType">